 Selvaraj Muniyandi obtained his Master's degree in Biological Sciences (2007) and a Ph.D in Macromolecular crystallography (2013) both from the Indian Institute of Science, Bangalore with Prof. M. Vijayan at Molecular Biophysics Unit.
 He joined Werner Kuehlbrandt’s laboratory at the Max Planck Institute of Biophysics as a postdoc and worked on electron microscopy of protein two-dimensional crystals and helical filaments until 2016.
 After a brief stay in the Astbury Centre, Leeds, working on X-ray crystallography of viral proteins, Selvaraj joined the lab in 2018.
 In his projects, Selvaraj combined multiple modes of cryo-electron microscopy and crystallography towards understanding mechanistic details of cellular processes.
 In June 2020 Selvaraj started in a new position in the group of Pekka Lappalainen at the Insitute of Biotechnology .

 Nejc Kejzar completed his Bachelor's studies in Biochemistry in 2018 at University of Ljubljana, Slovenia.
 He is pursuing a Master's degree in Theoretical and Computational Methods at University of Helsinki and has a wide range or interests - from quantum mechanics, theoretical and computational biophysics to structural biology.
 Nejc joined the lab in 2018 as a trainee in cryogenic electron microscopy.
 His goal is to effectively combine molecular dynamics simulations with cryoEM structures to better understand the dynamics of biomolecules, down to the very quantum level.
 After his traineeship with us, Nejc received a six-month HiLIFE-Edu traineeship to join the laboratory of Ingo Greger at the MRC Laboratory of Molecular Biology (LMB) in Cambridge to conduct his Master's thesis research.
-After completing his MSc, Nejc will be starting a DPhil (PhD) training at the University of Cambridge.
+After completing his MSc, Nejc started a DPhil (PhD) training at the University of Cambridge.